 Depth Perplexion: A common complaint of JdG for 2D games, with either background elements made to look like platforms, or platforms nonsensically hidden in the background.
 One section of Bart vs. the Space Mutants turned tricky because of this almost makes him quit in rage.

 Difficulty Spike: Mentionned in the review of Beauty and the Beast in the Disney special.
-Grenier doubts that any of the little girls this game was aimed at was able to beat it at the time.
+Grenier doubts that any of the little girls this game was aimed at were able to beat it at the time.

 JdG: This video was made for the Pix'n'love magazine, and will probably be pirated and put on YouTube before the end of this very sentence. (someone off-screen reloads a gun) JdG: (looking off-screen) What?
 What did I say?